Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 Next, login to Rocket.net.
 Go to the SITES menu and click the Manage button on the blog you want to connect with Google Search Console.

 Open File Manager and click the Upload button.
-Select the HTML file you have just downloaded to upload it.
+Select the HTML file you have just downloaded to upload it to your hosting server.

 Once the file is uploaded, switch back to the Google Search Console tab and click the VERIFY button.